mrpsharp/physics-PreU/README.md

 # physics-PreU
-A revision guide for physics Pre-U
+A revision guide for Physics Pre-U.